 - Applicants must be enrolled as a full-time college student or recent graduate (within one year) with a serious interest in pursuing journalism as a career.

-- Applicants must be available during AAJA’s 2015 National Convention in San Francisco the week of August 10-16, 2015.
+- Applicants must be available during AAJA’s 2017 National Convention in Philadelphia the week of July 24-29, 2017.
 There will be additional preparations during the summer.

 - Applicants must be 18 years of age or older.